jgildred/fluff/README.md

 To do:

-- don't return page content or view template in list screen
-- search pages, views in admin
-- move session timeout to be user specific
 - add alert API and basic alert cases like initializing
 - manage email templates
 - manage error pages
+- move session timeout to be user specific

 Would be nice: